KynanS/MMC-Stats/README.md

 An example of what it will look like when you have signed in is:
 ![PySimpleGUI Example](pyGUI.png)

+***NOTE: This is currently in development and will cause errors if you attempt to use it right now***

 ### Other Libraries
 All other libraries used are standard python libraries and do not require installation.
 The libraries used are:
 - os